South SudanOfficial Name: Republic of South Sudan

 - Follow us on Twitter and Facebook.

 - See traveling safely abroad for travel tips.

 Local Laws & Special Circumstances

-- Never take pictures of official/government buildings, vehicles, or persons in uniform.
+- Never take pictures of government buildings, vehicles, or persons in uniform.

-- Do not take pictures of infrastructure such as bridges.
+- Do not take pictures of infrastructure such as bridges or airports.

 - Keep your camera concealed and do not take random photos in public.